 I have also interviewed over 150 Turkana women about their experiences with raids and combat stress.
 I have recently discovered that women are involved in the defense of their homes from raiders and have expanded my research to include potential moral injury among Turkana women.

 In collaboration with the Trumble Lab at in ASU’s Center for Evolutionary Medicine, I have collected saliva samples for hormone analysis from 60 Turkana warriors with various levels of PTSD severity.
 We hope to determine whether Turkana warriors have similar hormonal correlates with trauma as western subjects.

 Mathematical theories of cooperation and conflict

-I have published theoretical papers on the general concepts of culture, cooperation and conflict; for example, how how gene-culture coevolution can explain the origins and persistence of cooperation in large-scale warfare (Zefferman & Mathew 2015), the limits of direct reciprocity models for explaining human cooperation (Zefferman 2014), and how sex-biased patterns of tool use in non-human species can be explained by cooperative teaching (Zefferman 2016).
+I have published theoretical papers on the general concepts of culture, cooperation and conflict; for example, how how gene-culture coevolution can explain the origins and persistence of cooperation in large-scale warfare (Zefferman & Mathew 2015), the limits of direct reciprocity models for explaining human cooperation (Zefferman 2014), whether existing mechanisms for fostering cooperation can help solve climate change (Zefferman 2018), and how sex-biased patterns of tool use in non-human species can be explained by cooperative teaching (Zefferman 2016).
 In forthcoming publications I model how cultural evolution influences international conflict (Zefferman & Joyce, in review), cooperation in global climate change mitigation (Zefferman, in revision), and the evolution of hierarchically-organized cooperation (Zefferman, in prep; Zefferman, Robinson, Gavrilets & Turchin, in prep).